nummacway/gb300/README.md

 The Pinyin name file contains a Latin transcription of the Chinese names, but without vowels (except for Latin vowels in the Chinese names, e.g. FIFA).
 It is used for searching when language is set to Chinese.
 File names are relative to a folder that can be changed by editing `Foldername.ini`.
 The first row in the table above refers to the fourth row in `Foldername.ini` (which is `FC` by default) and so on.
 See the `Foldername.ini` section right below.

-In internally, the above table continues with the _file name_ files `tsmfk.tax`, `Favorites.bin` and `History.bin`.
+Internally, the above table continues with the _file name_ files `tsmfk.tax`, `Favorites.bin` and `History.bin`.
 The latter two however are in a different format.
 There are no corresponding Chinese name files or Pinyin name files.

 `tsmfk.tax` and the files in the table have the following format:
 * 1 Int32 for the number of items.